 Final marks after the normalization process are called the equated score of the candidate.

-After getting the corrected score, IBPS normalizes the corrected score based on the difficulty level of questions in different shifts of the IBPS PO Prelims exam.
+After getting the corrected score, IBPS normalizes the corrected score based on the difficulty level of questions in different shifts.
 IBPS does this by the equating Score method which is a statistical calculation process and specially used to calculate the scores based on different test forms.
 We may compare the different test forms to different shifts in the case of the IBPS PO Prelims exam.

 There are many types of methods for equating such as: